top of page

 Behind the Lore

 Behind every hand-crafted design on Coastal Lore apparel lies a local dreamer.
-They tell the stories of our sea, sky, mountains, rivers, animals and myths, and breath life into our apparel creativity.
+They tell the stories of our sea, sky, mountains, rivers, animals and myths, and breath life into our apparel with their creativity.

 Christina Jensen